StormyGalaxy/wzloadout/README.md

 ---

-The **CoD RCG** is made with ❤️ by SiloCityLabs for the Call of Duty community.
+The **COD RCG** is made with ❤️ by SiloCityLabs for the Call of Duty community.